 - Cementum – The tough, calcified substance which covers the root of the tooth.

 - Root – Hidden beneath the gums, the tooth root anchors the tooth to the jaw.

 The purpose is to save a tooth that has become infected or decayed due to a dental fracture.
 Unless a fracture is treated within 24-48 hours, bacteria invade the pulp causing irreversible inflammation, infection and eventual necrosis of the tissue.

-Cats are very stoic and it is not always obvious that a cat is in pain.
+Cats are very stoic, and it is not always apparent that they are in pain.
 Once the pulp is exposed, the tooth will be extremely painful.